kohei-noda-qcrg/mdcint_analyzer/README.md

   ```sh
   ./readmdcint
   ```
-This program creates a file named "debug" (a formatted MDCINT file).
+This program creates a file named "formatted_MDCINT" (a formatted MDCINT file).

 - sort_mdcint sorts a formatted file and picks up two-electron integers of a specific type.
   - See sort_mdcint --help for more information